 External Email Notice.
 This email comes from outside of City government.
-Do not click on links or open attachments unless you recognize the sender.
+Do not click on links or open attachments

 We would like to know who is North Central East Registered Community Organization?
 Who is Hartranft RFP 9th & Diamond is as well?
 Shirley Kitchen stated at last meeting that she was there to see what the community thought about this project.
 Rose Gray was also there but did not participate in the meeting.